PiTiLeZarD/PiTiLeZarD/README.md

 - 🌱 I’m currently learning japanese and trying to manage my addiction to puzzles on codingame.com ;)
 - ⚡ Fun fact: Got my first computer thanks to a game I coded in a shop that kickstarted sales on previously ignored Amstrads.
 My mom was convinced I stole it and asked me to return it, I was 12! :)
 - 💬 Ask me about anything
+- ☕ If you feel like [buying me a coffee](https://ko-fi.com/pitilezard)